 The Toyota business model represents a paradigm shift in the automotive industry.
 Toyota has managed to build an empire by combining efficiency, quality, and innovation while putting customers at the center of its operations.
-Let’s take a closer look at the key elements that make up Toyota’s business model.

 - The Toyota Way: A Guiding Philosophy

 - Sustainability and Environmental Responsibility

 - Global Expansion and Localization

 - Continuous Learning and Adaptation